Proposed Russian annexation of South Ossetia: 2022 proposal

 On 8 May, the second round of the 2022 South Ossetian presidential election took place, and Bibilov was defeated by Alan Gagloev.
 Gagloev had been regarded by observers as less supportive of the idea of holding a referendum to join Russia, saying that Russia at the time was "still busy with other issues, I think with more serious ones".
 He also said that the initiative had not been properly organized with Russia and that such a one-sided move could "discredit Russia's image in South Ossetia".
 Still, Gagloev stated that a referendum would still be held after having been elected.
 He said that it would happen "as soon as the right time comes" and declared that "South Ossetia has been and is ready today to join the Russian Federation".
 Later, on 13 May, Bibilov, still as incumbent president, announced that a referendum on merging South Ossetia into Russia would take place on 17 July 2022.
 However, on 30 May, Gagloev said the referendum would be suspended until consultations with Russia were complete.

+2026 alliance treaty

+On 9 May 2026, Gagloev and President of Russia Vladimir Putin signed a "Treaty on Deepening Allied Cooperation between the Russian Federation and the Republic of South Ossetia".
+The terms of the treaty oversaw deeper cooperation between Russia and South Ossetia "to ensure regional peace and stability, and to pursue co-ordinated foreign, defence and security policies", and would take "further steps towards creating a unified economic space, improving living standards, and gradually introducing a common framework for foreign borrowing and foreign investment".
+The treaty was ratified by Russia's State Duma (lower house of the parliament) on 13 May.

+Gagloev described the treaty as "a step towards the reunification of the Ossetian people", asserting that it would help create a legal framework for South Ossetia's future annexation by Russia.
+Caucasian independent media platform JAMnews stated that the treaty's terms suggested South Ossetia was moving towards de facto integration with Russia, even if full formal annexation still appeared unlikely in the approximate future amid the positive state of Georgian–Russian relations at the time.
+The Georgian foreign affairs minister Maka Botchorishvili condemned the treaty as being part of "further steps toward the annexation of Georgia's regions" by Russia.